DR. ELIZABETH HAYFORD

 Dr. Elizabeth (Liz) Hayford grew up in a small central Ohio town dreaming of becoming a doctor like her father, family physician Dr. Bill Elder.
 Dr. Elder’s practice was in their house until Dr. Hayford was in the second grade, and then it was relocated about three minutes across town.
 Even with the move, Dr. Hayford was involved in her father’s office throughout high school and beyond.
 Within two weeks of graduating high school as co-valedictorian and senior class president, she began her journey to become a physician at Youngstown State University.
 She completed the BS/MD program through NEOMED, formerly NEOUCOM (Northeastern Ohio Universities College of Medicine), where four years of college is condensed into two years.
 She went back and forth between family medicine and psychiatry, ultimately deciding on family medicine.
 She loves families and seeing each family member.

 Dr. Hayford joined the Child and Adolescent Behavioral Health family in July 2017 as medical director.
-She has enjoyed watching the MSU (medical service unit) Department evolve and grow by leaps and bounds, including the addition of four APRNs (Advanced Practice Registered Nurse).
-She has been blessed by the experience of Meredith Skotschir, RN, and Laura Sandy, department coordinator.
+She has enjoyed watching the MSU (medical service unit) Department evolve and grow by leaps and bounds, including the addition of three APRNs (Advanced Practice Registered Nurse).
 Dr. Hayford also feels fortunate to work with dedicated therapists, case managers and support staff as we all strive to help the children, teens and families of the Stark County area.

 When she is not working, she delights in spending time with Joe, who is a computer guy, and their three daughters, Kay, Rene and Josie.
 In her spare time, she enjoys family and friends and participates in Bible Study Fellowship and volunteers at church.